Glossary of Dental Terms

 A bitewing radiograph refers to an image, produced utilizing radiation (generally a standard X-ray), specific to the bitewing view of the mouth.
 The bitewing radiograph allows the dentist or technician to examine the bone condition of the crowns of the posterior teeth and alveolar bone.

-A procedure in dentistry that assists in whitenting teeth.
+A procedure in dentistry that assists in whitening teeth.

 In dental terms bonding is most likely the least expensive cosmetic procedure and one of the easiest.
 Resin, is a compound that can be shaped and formed to a tooth that may have a chip, crack, hole and even gaps.
 It adheres nicely to the tooth and can be done by most all dentists.